gsajith/pdf-to-figma/README.md

 ### Todos

-- Inserting large PDFs (e.g. large image) at large sizes (3x-4x) inserts a blank image, consider throwing a warning
+- Inserting PDFs at sizes larger than 4000 width or height inserts a blank image, consider throwing a warning

 ### Pre-requisites